jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.11 LidarElevationSlice

-Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range.
+Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range..

 *Parameters*: